-- (1) Faculties may signal outstanding achievement in a Bachelor degree course with honours by awarding a University Medal to one or more students. - (2) Faculties will discuss and determine the normal minimum levels of academic performance required for the award of a University Medal, using broadly comparable University-wide criteria approved by the Academic Board.

-- (3) Honours students entering the University with advanced standing will be assessed for University Medals in the same way as students undertaking their entire award course within the University. - (4) In the case of students who have completed the requirements for honours as an embedded component in a combined degree with the Bachelor of Advanced Studies: - (a) the faculty offering the embedded honours component may recommend to the Board of Interdisciplinary Studies that a University Medal be awarded to a student, after considering the student's honours mark and academic record for the entire combined award; - (b) the Board of Interdisciplinary Studies will consider all University Medal recommendations for students in a combined award with the Bachelor of Advanced Studies and make recommendations to the relevant administering faculties for candidates for the combined award; and - (c) the administering faculties for candidates for the combined award will award the University Medal according to the recommendation of the Board of Interdisciplinary Studies.
+- (1) Faculties may signal outstanding achievement in a Bachelor degree course with honours by awarding a University Medal to one or more students. - (2) Faculties will discuss and determine the normal minimum levels of academic performance required for the award of a University Medal, using broadly comparable University-wide criteria approved by the Academic Board. - (3) Honours students entering the University with advanced standing will be assessed for University Medals in the same way as students undertaking their entire award course within the University. - (4) In the case of students who have completed the requirements for honours as an embedded component in a combined degree with the Bachelor of Advanced Studies: - (a) the faculty supervising the honours thesis in the embedded honours component may award a University Medal to a student, after considering the student's honours mark and academic record for the entire combined award.